- Installing Follow Up Email

 - Customer Registration - customer needs to register at the store to activate this event;

-- Any Customer Activity - customer needs to abandone the store for the specified period to receive an email;
+- Any Customer Activity - customer needs to abandon the store for the specified period to receive an email;

-- Newsletter Subscription - customer needs to subscribe to newsletter to activate this event.
+- Newsletter Subscription - customer needs to subscribe to the newsletter to activate this event;

 Manage Events screen

-Once you enter the Campaign you to the Manage Events screen.
+Once you enter the Campaign you appear on the Manage Events page.

-- Campaign details block - block contains all the details about the campaign the store administator is currently in.
+- Campaign details block - block contains all the details about the campaign the store administrator is currently in.

-- Event details and control block - block contains event name, description and a set of control options same as for Campaigns.
+- Event details and management block - block contains event name, description, statistics and a set of management options, including event edition, duplication, move to, and delete functions.

 Creating New Event